-• OpenType Feature vrt28 is automatically activated, unless vert and//or vrt2 features are explicitly activated or deactivated (as the second line in the example below).
+• OpenType Feature vrt2 is automatically activated, unless vert and//or vrt2 features are explicitly activated or deactivated (as the second line in the example below).

 - Sometimes vert and/or vrt2 are not activated while one specified activation of these feature.
 This is because the font does not define these features in current combination of script tag and language system identifier. - In this situation, LuaTeX-ja performs all replacements which is defined in vert feature for some scripts for some languages. - Furthermore, a glyph is automatically rotated 90 degrees, if it is not replaced by vert feature for any script for any language, and if it is marked as 'r" or "Tr" in UAX #50. - \tfont uses a vertical JFM instead of a horizontal JFM.
 LuaTFX-ja ships following vertical JFMs: - jfm-ujisv.lua A standard vertical JFM in LuaTeX-ja.
-This JFM is based on upnmlminr-v.tfm, a metric for UTF/OTF package that is used in upTeX. - jfm-tmin.lua A counterpart for tmin10.tfm, which is one of the default Japanese font metric shipped with pTrX. - If vert and/or vrt2 features are activated, one can specify jpotf to additional substitutions.
+This JFM is based on upnmlminr-v.tfm, a metric for UTF/OTF package that is used in upTeX. - If vert and/or vrt2 features are activated, one can specify jpotf to additional substitutions.
 By default, it substitutes ideographic comma/period for fullwidth comma/period, and double prime quotation marks for double quotation marks (See Figure 7).
-One can customize substitutions by lua function luatexja.jfont.register_vert_replace (see Japanese version of this manual).
+One can customize substitutions by lua function luatexja.jfont.register\vert\replace (see Japanese version of this manual).